- Location: Minnesota

 - Learner permit holders are banned from all cell phone usage.

-- Provisional license holders are banned from all cell phone usage during the first 12 months after licensing.
+- Provisional license and permit holders are banned from all cell phone usage.

 - All drivers, regardless of age or license status, are banned from texting while behind the wheel.

 - Children must be at least eight years old or be at least four feet, nine inches tall in order to just use a seat belt when riding in a car.
 Otherwise, they must use a federally-approved safety or booster seat.

 - Infants under one and weighing less than 20 pounds must ride in a rear-facing car seat

 If you're in the market for one, you can shop for a car seat online at any time.
 When ordering, be sure the car seat matches your child's height, weight and age.